Drug and Alcohol Rehab in Wolverhampton

 - Loss of appetite

-It can even cause a higher blood pressure and an increased heartrate, which can lead to risks of heart attacks or strokes.
+It can even cause higher blood pressure and an increased heart rate, which can lead to risks of heart attacks or strokes.

-There are many forms of therapy and counselling available to treat the psychological impacts and root causes of cocaine use, so get in touch today to see what the next steps could be for you.
+There are many forms of therapy and counselling available to treat the psychological impacts and root causes of cocaine use, though cocaine detox is not necessary.